School Trips to Paris

 The French Revolution Walk will enlighten you to the significance of one of the most important events in modern history.
 Relive the troubled times leading up to the storming of the Bastille prison, the capture of King Louis XVI and Marie Antoinette, the Reign of Terror and the bloody results of the guillotine.

-The Tour Montparnasse is a 689m tall office skyscraper located in the famous area of Montparnasse.
+The Montparnasse Tower Observation Deck is a 689m tall office skyscraper located in the famous area of Montparnasse.
 Visit the modern roof of the tallest building in France for panoramic views over the city of Paris.
 The tower is open until late, making it ideal for an after dinner activity!

-Visit the opulant palce once resided in by Louis XIV and by Marie Antionette.
+Visit the opulent palace once resided in by Louis XIV and by Marie Antionette.
 This was also famously the venue for the signing of the Peace Treaty in 1919.
-This palace is rich in history and in opulant style with incredible gardens to explore.
+This palace is rich in history and in sumptuous style with incredible gardens to explore.

 Maison de Victor Hugo